silphid/jen/README.md

 ## Wishlist (if time allows)

-- Only treat as templates files (or entire directories) ending with `.gotmpl` (and remove extension)
 - When prompting again, reuse existing values as defaults
 - Per-template/module scripts in `bin` dir, which are automatically included in `PATH`
   - `jen exec` and `jen export` should alter `PATH` to include `bin` dir(s)